 Inspired by the Long Night of Museums in Germany and other European countries, the Gabii sa Kabilin aims, among others, to:

 •Preserve Cebu’s rich culture and heritage

 •Develop an understanding that museums can also be venues for live cultural activities

 •Correct the common misconception that museums are mere repositories of “dead” objects

 When the Gabii sa Kabilin started in 2007 there were only four participating Cebu City museums:

 •Casa Gorordo Museum

 •Fort San Pedro

 In 2014, that number grew to 35.
-This year 2016 there are 41 participating museums and heritage sites in the cities of Cebu, Mandaue, Lapu-Lapu and Talisay.
+As of 2016 there were 41 participating museums and heritage sites in the cities of Cebu, Mandaue, Lapu-Lapu and Talisay.